-- Biblical Zoo
+6. Jerusalem Biblical Zoo

-- City of David
+7. City of David

-- Knesset – Israeli Parliament Building
+8. Knesset – Israeli Parliament Building

-On the tour, you’ll get an overview of the workings of Israeli parliament as well as get to see the magnificent works of art and photography on the Knesset walls.
-The Knesset holds several valuable pieces including works by Re’uven Rubin, Kedma and Moshe Castel.
-The tour stops at the Chagall Hall, Knesset Library, Plenary Chamber and other architecturally interesting points in the building.
+On the tour, you’ll get an overview of the workings of the Israeli parliament as well as get to see the magnificent works of art and photography on the Knesset walls.
+The Knesset holds several valuable pieces including works by Reuven Rubin, Kedma, and Moshe Castel.
+The tour stops at the Chagall Hall, Knesset Library, Plenary Chamber, and other architecturally interesting points in the building.
 At the moment, only virtual tours are possible.

-- Mount Zion
+9. Mount Zion

-- Ein Kerem
+10. Ein Kerem

 Liked this article?
 Join a One Day tour to Jerusalem Old & New